whyteaz/global.hackathon/Teams/masterclass/ABOUT.md

 We are passionate about technology and upto date with the current trends in the  technological space
 #our skill and what we will do
-  #languages we love workign with
+  #languages we love working with

   -PHP
   -Javascript
   -Java